 3.4.2 Request for Services/Call Backs: Requests for new and additional containers and special non-scheduled collection service shall be fulfilled by Contractor within one (1) working day of the time the requests are made.
 Whenever City or a Customer notifies Contractor of locations which have not received scheduled service, Contractor is required to service such locations before 4:00 p.m. of the same day if Contractor is notified before 10:00 a.m.
 When notified after 10:00 a.m., Contractor shall service such locations not later than 12:00 noon of the following work day.
 If a Customer requests a call back for a missed collection due to the Customer's failure to set out or assure access to their container on the regularly scheduled day for collection, Contractor shall return for a call back within one (1) working day of notification.
-If a Customer has repeatedly (more than two (2) times) requested a call back for a missed collection due to the customer a return trip fee for each call back after the second time.
+If a Customer has repeatedly (more than two (2) times) requested a call back for a missed collection due to the Customer's failure to set out or assure access to their container on the regularly scheduled day for collection, Contractor may charge the customer a return trip fee for each call back after the second time.
 Contractor shall charge no more than as defined in Schedule "C" for special non-scheduled collection service and call backs.